What Happens As Ponds Age?

 Can Phosphorus Be A Pollutant?

-When excess phosphorus results in negative impacts to water quality, it may be considered a form of pollution.
-Even when sources of phosphorus have been curtailed by watershed management practices, such as reduced lawn fertilizer use, shoreline buffers and stormwater management, the years of accumulation of phosphorus in bottom sediments can continue to degrade water quality well into the future.
+When excess phosphorus results in negative impacts on water quality, it may be considered a form of pollution.
+Even when sources of phosphorus have been curtailed by watershed management practices, such as reduced lawn fertilizer use, shoreline buffers, and stormwater management, the years of accumulation of phosphorus in bottom sediments can continue to degrade water quality well into the future.

 What Can Be Done?

 Reduce phosphorus in your lake or pond and break the cycle of internal phosphorus loading with a proven phosphorus locking technology called Phoslock.
 Phoslock (lanthanum-modified clay) rapidly binds and permanently removes free reactive phosphorous (FRP) from the water column shortly after application, clearing up the pond and returning it to a naturally beautiful state.
-It is also effective in locking up the phosphorus in the bottom sediments.
+It is also effective in locking up the phosphorus in the bottom sediments which can help reduce the likelihood of nuisance aquatic weed and algae growth.